Jim Mackell, Ed Dooks, and Don Curry tighten the grips on a

 grime, and old layers of shellac and or varnish.
 After drying, new layers of

-a shellac mixture is then applied as seen here.
+shellac mixture then applied.
 DGC photo

 One of the original mahogany arched strips in the center